gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 `/path/to/gatk-4.1.2.0/gatk SelectVariants -R /path/to/reference/.fa --variant /path/to/file/file.vcf --output /path/to/file/file.vcf --set-filtered-gt-to-nocall true`

 GATK filtered variants script without notes can be found [here](gatk_filtered_variants.sh)

+## Remove sites with more than 80% missing data

+Change directory to location of VCF file
+`cd /path/to/files/`

+Set the PERL5LIB environment variable to run VCFtools’ Perl scripts.
+`export PERL5LIB=/path/to/vcftools/src/perl`

+`/path/to/vcftools/bin/vcftools --vcf /path/to/file/file.vcf --max-missing 0.2 --recode --out /path/to/file/file`

+VCFtools site missingness script without notes can be found [here]()

 ## Determine the frequecy of missing data with VCFtools 🎯